The Complete Guide To Content Marketing For Financial Advisors

 Google Requirements for Content Marketing

-A good place to start is Google requirements for content that will be published on your blog site.
+A good place to start is Google's requirements for content that will be published on your blog site.

-Let’s establish the goals for this content.
-You want the content to rank on page one of Google for keywords that your ideal types of clients use when they are seeking information and financial advisors on the Internet.
+Let’s establish the goals for your content.
+You want the content to rank on page one of Google for keywords that your ideal types of clients use when they are seeking financial advisors and information on the Internet.

-Therefore, understanding Google requirements is critical before you begin producing content that is designed to increase your online visibility in Google.
+Therefore, understanding Google's requirements is critical before you begin producing content that is designed to increase your online visibility in Google.

 Download our free eBook for more Google tips:

 First is Google’s requirements for original content.
-You cannot download content from a library and expect it to rank on Google.
-That’s because Google has already seen the content – perhaps thousands of times.
+You cannot download content from a library and expect it to rank on page one, two, or three of Google.
+That’s because Google has already seen the content - perhaps hundreds or thousands of times.

 Second is the need for consistency.
-If you want Google to regard you as an expert in your field, you have to produce a consistent flow of new content.
-This could be one new article per month or five as long as it is consistent.
+If you want Google to regard you as a source of high-quality content, you have to produce a consistent flow of new content.
+This could be one new article per month or one new article per week as long as it is consistent.

 Third is the need for readability.
 Your content has to be good enough that people actually read it.
 This makes sense.
 Why would Google give you SEO credit for content that nobody reads?
-Google’s goal is to be the source of your great information that it can monetize with advertising.
+After all, Google’s goal is to be the ultimate source of comprehensive information that it can monetize with advertising.
+It benefits from higher quality content.

-Fifth is a bit controversial, but Google has a preference for longer articles – 750 to 1000 words or more.
-A lot of people can churn out 300-word articles, but it takes more knowledge to write longer, higher quality articles and Google knows this.
+Fifth is a bit controversial, but Google has an acknowledged preference for longer articles - 1000 words or more.
+A lot of people may be able to churn out 300-word articles, but it takes more knowledge and research to write longer, higher-quality articles, and Google knows this.

 What is the Highest and Best Use of Your Time?

 There is an easy answer to this question.
 The best use of your time is to focus on the activities that produce the most revenue for your firm.
-Examples of these activities include:
+Four examples of these activities include:

-There is a good chance the highest and best use of your time is not writing the various types of content you need to create online visibility and market your services to prospective clients.
+There is a good chance the highest and best use of your time is not writing the various types of content you need to create online visibility, credibility, and website traffic.

 Even if you are good at writing or like to write, you will make more money by winning new clients and servicing current clients.

-If you agree with this statement, then it makes sense to outsource the writing of content to a digital marketing agency that specializes in working with firms in your industry.
+If you agree with this statement, then it makes sense to outsource the writing of content to a digital marketing agency, like Paladin Digital Marketing, that specializes in working with firms in the financial service industry.

 Why use a digital marketing agency?
 This type of company can optimize your content for maximum visibility on the Internet: